-- This presentation is based upon Capital in the 21st century (Harvard University Press, March 2014) - This book studies the global dynamics of income and wealth distribution since 18c in 20+ countries; I use historical data collected over the past 15 years together with Atkinson, Saez, Postel-Vinay, Rosenthal, Alvaredo, Zucman, and 30+ others. - The book includes four parts: - Part 1.
+- This presentation is based upon Capital in the 21st century (Harvard University Press, March 2014) - This book studies the global dynamics of income and wealth distribution since 18c in 20+ countries; I use historical data collected over the past 15 years with Atkinson, Saez, Postel-Vinay, Rosenthal, Alvaredo, Zucman, and 30+ others; I try to shift attention from rising income inequality to rising wealth inequality - The book includes four parts: - Part 1.
 Income and capital - Part 2.
 The dynamics of the capital/income ratio - Part 3.
 The structure of inequalities - Part 4.
-Regulating capital in the 21st century - In this presentation I will present some results from Parts 2 & 3, focusing upon the long-run evolution of capital/income ratios and wealth concentration see http://piketty.pse.ens.fr/capital21c)
+Regulating capital in the 21st century - In this presentation I will present some results from Parts 2 & 3, focusing upon the long-run evolution of capital/income ratios and wealth concentration (all graphs and series are available on line:

+see http://piketty.pse.ens.fr/capital21c)